ThyChristiansen/gallery/README.md

 * Like button on click
     - I make it the same way with the description.

 * When the like button is clicked, use `Axios` to update (`PUT`) the like count `/gallery/like/:id`.
+Update the gallery each time a like button is clicked.
     - In file App.js, I will create a function to update like data.
-Then I do the condition to when the button is clicked, the like data will have been updated
+Then I do the condition to when the button is clicked, the like data will have been updated.

+* Create a database table
+    - I use Postico to create my database table.

+* Add an new component to user can add new pictures
+    - To to this, I create an new component name GalleryForm.js to create a form for the user can input new picture.
+        - In the form I have an input field and an button.
+    -After setup the form.
+In the `App.js` file, I create functions take data from the input feild send it to server and from server send it to database.
+    - I create a `pool.js` file to setup conecting server with my database.
+Then I create GET, POST, PUT router in `gallery.router.js` to get data, send data, and update data between database and server.

 Additional README details can be found [here](https://github.com/PrimeAcademy/readme-template/blob/master/README.md).